Brief History 116th Infantry Regiment

 “Jackson’s Foot Cavalry” — so called for their ability to cover more than 30 miles a day.

 During World War II, Soldiers from the 29th took part in the massive invasion of Normandy France that began the morning of June 6, 1944, to be known forever as “D-Day.”
-More than 800 members of the 116th Infantry were killed, wounded or missing during the assault on Omaha Beach, but their courage and bravery helped create a foothold that allowed follow on forces to continue the assault.
+More than 800 members of the 116th Infantry were killed, wounded or missing during the assault on Omaha Beach, but their courage and bravery helped create a foothold that allowed Allied forces to continue the assault.
 Two days after D-Day, Tech.
 Sgt.
 Frank Peregory of Company K, 116th Infantry from Charlottesville, became the second Virginia Guardsman to earn the Medal of Honor when he single-handedly killed or captured 30 enemy soldiers defending a trench line.

-Ten Virginia Soldiers have lost their lives to hostile enemy contact during the Global War on Terror.
+Ten Virginia soldiers have lost their lives to hostile enemy contact during the Global War on Terror.